 Where the standard duration of the program is less than one year, the full cost of the program is displayed.
 Where the full duration of the program is greater than one year the annual fee is displayed.
 Where a program is offered on a trimester basis the quoted fee is for 24 units only.

 As an international student at the University of Adelaide, you will be required to pay appropriate fees for your degrees.

-A deposit payment of AU $14,000 is payable when you accept your Offer of Admission.
+50% of the first years tuition is payable as a deposit when you accept your Offer of Admission.
 This payment is counted as credit towards your tuition fees in the first semester/trimester.
 After enrolment, you will be invoiced for the balance of your fees in that semester/trimester.